History of Sex in Cinema:

 The Raw Ones (1965)

-Producer/director John Lamb's nudist film (with a narrator extolling the virtues of a naturist lifestyle) was the first to openly show genitalia -- now allowed after a 1963 legal decision that ruled such displays of private parts were not obscene.
+Producer/director John Lamb's nudist film (with a narrator extolling the virtues of a naturist lifestyle) was the first to openly show genitalia -- now allowed after a 1957 legal decision in the Supreme Court that ruled such displays of private parts were not in and of themselves obscene.
+"With greater knowledge, more education, and communication, the idea is rapidly gaining ground that nudity is not the unwholesome thing that it has been thought to be in the past."

 The film was the first major nudist film to show extensive full male and female nudity, although all of the settings were non-sexual: